SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Data types/Int.rst

 Misc
 ^^^^

-The operations listed below that create hardware signals all create new signals.
 In contrast to the bit extraction operations listed above it's not possible to use the return values to assign to the original signal.